cassidoo/cassidoo.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Cassidy, and I'm a software engineer and developer evangelist at Venmo, located in NYC.
+I'm Cassidy, and I'm a software engineer and developer evangelist at Clarifai, located in NYC.

 I love front-end dev, but dabble in back-end sometimes, too.